docgecko/docgecko/README.md

 ### Hi there 👋
-I am a specialist consultant from the UK, living in Lisbon - Portugal, who develops full stack applications using:
+I am a specialist consultant originally from the UK, who lives in Lisbon - Portugal.
+I develop full stack applications using:

 - Angular and Javascript
 - AWS and Firebase